 The goal is to provide arguments backed up with empirical evidence to help observers around the globe to better understand politics in the MENA region.

 We publish blogs from both junior and senior academics, writing about their particular area of expertise in the MENA region, challenges to study the MENA region using empirical methods, and methodological advancement regarding collecting empirical data in the region.
-We also publish pieces by policy makers, media representative, and civil society organizations engaging in quantitative work on the MENA.
+We also publish pieces by policy makers, journalists, and members of civil society organizations engaging in quantitative work on the MENA.

 For more information consult the Instructions for Authors .